 Copyright 2003 Accellera.
-All rights reserved.

-''' The return is the previous active scope (as per svGetScope) / svScope svSetScope(const svScope scope); / Gets the fully qualified name of a scope handle / const char svGetNameFromScope(const svScope); / Retrieve svScope to instance scope of an arbitrary function declaration. (can be either module, program, interface, or generate scope) The return value shall be NULL for unrecognized scope names. / svScope svGetScopeFromName(const char scopeName); / Store an arbitrary user data pointer for later retrieval by svGetUserData() The userKey is generated by the user.
+All rights reserved. ''' The return is the previous active scope (as per svGetScope) / svScope svSetScope(const svScope scope); / Gets the fully qualified name of a scope handle / const char svGetNameFromScope(const svScope); / Retrieve svScope to instance scope of an arbitrary function declaration. (can be either module, program, interface, or generate scope) The return value shall be NULL for unrecognized scope names. / svScope svGetScopeFromName(const char scopeName); / Store an arbitrary user data pointer for later retrieval by svGetUserData() The userKey is generated by the user.
 It must be guaranteed by the user to be unique from all other userKey's for all unique data storage requirements It is recommended that the address of static functions or variables in the user's C code be used as the userKey.
 It is illegal to pass in NULL values for either the scope or userData arguments.
 It is also an error to call svPutUserData() with an invalid svScope.
 This function returns -1 for all error cases, 0 upon success.
-It is \star suggested that userData values of 0 (NULL) not be used as otherwise it can be impossible to discern error status returns when calling svGetUserData() / int svPutUserData(const svScope scope, void userKey, void userData); / Retrieve an arbitrary user data pointer that was previously stored by a call to svPutUserData().
+It is \ast suggested that userData values of 0 (NULL) not be used as otherwise it can be impossible to discern error status returns when calling svGetUserData() / int svPutUserData(const svScope scope, void userKey, void userData); / Retrieve an arbitrary user data pointer that was previously stored by a call to svPutUserData().
 See the comment above svPutUserData() for an explanation of userKey, as well as restrictions on NULL and illegal svScope and userKey values.
 This function returns NULL for all error cases, 0 upon success.
 This function also returns NULL in the event that a prior call to svPutUserData() was never made. / void svGetUserData(const svScope scope, void userKey); / Returns the file and line number in the SV code from which the extern call was made.
 If this information available, returns TRUE and updates fileName and lineNumber to the appropriate values.
 Behavior is unpredictable if fileName or lineNumber are not appropriate pointers.
 If this information is not available return FALSE and contents of fileName and lineNumber not modified.
 Whether this information is available or not is implementation specific.
 Note that the string provided (if any) is owned by the SV implementation and is valid only until the next call to any SV function.
-Applications must not modify this string or free it / int svGetCallerInfo(char fileName, int lineNumber); Source-level compatibility include file svdpi_src.h / macros for declaring variables to represent the SystemVerilog / / packed arrays of type bit or logic / / WIDTH= number of bits,NAME = name of a declared field/variable / #define SV BIT PACKED ARRAY(WIDTH, NAME) / actual definition goes here / #define SV_LOGIC_PACKED_ARRAY(WIDTH,NAME)/ actual definition goes here / '''
+Applications must not modify this string or free it / int svGetCallerInfo(char fileName, int lineNumber); '''